ETCLabs/RDMnet/docs/how_rdmnet_works/how_it_works.md

 ### Scalability

-In RDMnet, each Controller and Device implementation only needs to worry about one connection: its connection to the %Broker.
-Resource-constrained Device implementations need not shoulder the burden of keeping track of many Controller connections and handling subscriptions and updates.
-The scalability of an RDMnet system is limited only by the scalability of its %Broker.
+In RDMnet, each controller and device implementation only needs to worry about one connection: its connection to the broker.
+Resource-constrained device implementations need not shoulder the burden of keeping track of many controller connections and handling subscriptions and updates.
+The scalability of an RDMnet system is limited only by the scalability of its broker.

-When a %Broker is run on non-resource-constrained hardware such as a modern PC or server, an RDMnet system can easily scale to hundreds of Controllers and tens of thousands of Devices.
+When a broker is run on non-resource-constrained hardware such as a modern PC or server, an RDMnet system can easily scale to hundreds of controllers and tens of thousands of devices.

 ### Simplicity

-Having a %Broker makes implementing Controllers and Devices easy.
+Having a broker makes implementing controllers and devices easy.
 Take a look at `example_device.c` in the example Device application for proof of this.
-The startup steps for a Device are simple:
+The startup steps for a device are simple:

-* Discover a %Broker
+* Discover a broker
 * Connect using TCP
 * Start listening for RDM commands

-For a Controller, there is one additional step:
+For a controller, there is one additional step:

-* Discover a %Broker
+* Discover a broker
 * Connect using TCP
-* Ask the %Broker for a Device list
+* Ask the broker for a device list
-* Send RDM commands to one or more Devices
+* Send RDM commands to one or more devices

 ## Scopes

-A %Broker has a Scope, which affects which Controllers and Devices connect to it.
-A Controller or Device will only connect to a %Broker with a matching Scope.
+A broker has a scope, which affects which controllers and devices connect to it.
+A controller or device will only connect to a broker with a matching scope.

-Scopes are UTF-8 strings from 1 to 62 bytes in length (this limitation is imposed by the requirements of DNS-SD, which is used to discover %Brokers).
-The standard requires all RDMnet equipment to be shipped with the Scope set to the string `"default"`, which simplifies initial setup and operation.
+Scopes are UTF-8 strings from 1 to 62 bytes in length (this limitation is imposed by the requirements of DNS-SD, which is used to discover brokers).
+The standard requires all RDMnet equipment or software to be shipped with a scope configured to the string `"default"`, which simplifies initial setup and operation.
 Most applications will have no need to change the Scope from the default setting, but it can be useful for large-scale and advanced setups.

 ## %Broker Setups

-To simplify RDMnet for end-users, it is anticipated that a common way to ship
-%Brokers will be to co-locate a %Broker and Controller on the same piece of physical hardware (e.g. a lighting console).
-In this setup, the %Broker could run as a system service or daemon which communicates with the Controller via the local network stack, or the %Broker and Controller functionality could be implemented by the same software.
+To simplify RDMnet for end-users, a common way to ship brokers is to co-locate a broker and controller on the same piece of physical hardware (e.g. a laptop or lighting console).
+In this setup, the broker generally runs as a system service or daemon which communicates with the controller via the local network stack.
+For mobile platforms, which are generally unfriendly to background processes, a single app can implement both controller and broker functionality.

-Alternatively, a %Broker could be designed to be run on a more traditional standalone server, such that the %Broker is "always on" on the lighting network.
+Alternatively, a broker can be designed to be run on a more traditional standalone server, such that the broker is "always on" on the lighting network.

 ## Deeper Dives